Avaiga/taipy-doc/docs/manuals/cli/migrate-entities.md

 ## Migrate entities

-The required argument of the 'migrate' CLI is `--repository-type`, which first accepts one of the three following values: "filesystem", "sql", and "mongo".
+The required argument of the 'migrate' CLI is `--repository-type`, which first accepts one of the three following values: "filesystem" and "mongo".
 Each repository type can be followed by additional arguments:

 - *filesystem* can be followed by the path to the filesystem folder that holds your Taipy application data.
 It corresponds to the "storage_folder" attribute in the configuration "CORE" section.
 If not provided explicitly, the default value is ".data" in the application root directory.
-- *sql* must be followed by the path to the sqlite file that holds your Taipy Application data.
 - *mongo* can be followed by the credentials to access the mongo database that holds your Taipy Application data.
 The credentials must follow the order: "host", "port", "username", and "password".
 The default values are "localhost", "27017", and no username and password respectively.